Lolzen/io-packages/README.md

 - Volume keys change the volume and the OSD follows
 - Brightness slider works (through `steamos-priv-write`)
 - Timezone can be set from the client (through Io's `timedatectl` replacement)
+- Screenshots work (captured directly by gamescope, not through a desktop portal)
+- Screen recording / streaming works — `xdg-desktop-portal-gamescope`'s
+  `ScreenCast` interface registers and responds correctly (two bugs fixed to get there: a `JournalLog::new().unwrap()` that crashed the backend outright with no systemd-journald to talk to, and the portal's `.portal` file living in an isolated directory that made `xdg-desktop-portal` register it in an exclusive mode where nothing else could grant it permission — installing it to the standard portals directory fixed both at once)
 - Power off from the Steam menu works
 - Power button suspends immediately on a single press and wakes the device — no power drain observed over an overnight suspend